 - 10% wish they'd checked all the electrics and plugs

 But it doesn't have to be this way...

 8 key checks make on a property viewing

 Unless you're buying a new-build home, you're unlikely to find a property in pristine condition.
-But by doing all the necessary checks when viewing a property, you can confidently decide whether to put in an offer.
+But by doing all the necessary checks when viewing a property, potential buyers can confidently decide to put in an offer and avoid splashing extra cash on unexpected repairs.
 Here's what to check.

 1. Doors and windows